akkikhan/Primus-SaaS/docs-site/docs/modules/live-demo-api.md

 description: Generalized setup for a Primus SaaS Minimal API using the LiveDemo app as the reference template.
 ---

-Use this as a starting point for any .NET Minimal API that needs Primus Identity, Logging, Notifications, Feature Flags, and Document Renderer.
-It’s distilled from `examples/LiveDemoApi/Program.cs` but written so you can drop it into new services.
+Use this as a starting point for any .NET Minimal API that needs Primus Identity, Logging, Notifications, and Document Renderer.
+It's distilled from `examples/LiveDemoApi/Program.cs` but written so you can drop it into new services.

 ## Packages to install